-The core theme of Ai Research Group research is harnessing the enormous potential for a sustainable sensing-based transportation infrastructure system.
-It is motivated by the challenge that all transportation agencies are currently facing and will continue to face: The conflict among the increasing demands on transportation systems, the constantly aging transportation infrastructures, and the stringent labor and financial resources.
-Such challenge bears an urgent, yet a long-lasting need for an intelligent way to construct a reliable and cost-effective transportation infrastructure system.
-Ai Research Group makes a continuous effort towards establishing a comprehensive, spatially-enabled transportation infrastructure and asset data platform to better manage, support and sustain such a transportation infrastructure system, by employing the emerging sensing technologies and developing computational data analysis techniques.
+The research in AI Lab is motivated by the challenge that all transportation agencies are currently facing and will continue to face: The conflict among the increasing demands on transportation systems, the continually aging transportation infrastructures, and the stringent labor and financial resources.
+Such a challenge bears an urgent, yet long-lasting need for an intelligent way to construct a reliable and cost-effective transportation infrastructure system.

 Sensing-Based Transportation Asset Management

 Transportation assets are the most critical element in transportation systems to provide critical functional support for road users.
-Public agencies need to make optimized decisions to maintain the functionality of their transportation assets while minimizing cost.
-I strongly believe that these optimized decisions can be made through comprehensive synthesis using a sensing-based system.
-Therefore, I envision my research in this direction takes a deeper root on developing fundamental computer vision and sensing signal processing algorithms to construct a system that can intelligently evaluate, monitor, and diagnose transportation asset conditions.
+Public agencies need to make optimized decisions to maintain the functionality of their transportation assets while minimizing costs.
+These optimized decisions can and will be relying on a comprehensive synthesis using sensing-based systems.
+Therefore, AI Lab envisions its effort in this direction on developing fundamental computer vision and sensing signal processing algorithms to construct a system that can intelligently evaluate, monitor, and diagnose transportation asset conditions.

 Sensing-Based Transportation Safety Awareness

-I see great opportunities in the research areas of transportation safety awareness by employing sensing technologies.
-I feel that sensing technologies have inherent advantages to answer some of the fundamental questions in this research area, e.g. how to accurately and objectively acquire and evaluate safety measures, how to proactively aware (“predict”) the potential safety issues, etc. However, naturally, many research issues in transportation safety may not be instantly resolved by simply applying sensing technologies.
+AI Lab sees great opportunities in the research areas of transportation safety awareness by employing sensing technologies.
+Sensing technologies have inherent advantages to answer some of the fundamental questions in this research area, e.g. how to accurately and objectively acquire and evaluate safety measures, how to proactively be aware (“predict”) of the potential safety issues, etc. However, naturally, many research issues in transportation safety may not be instantly resolved by simply applying sensing technologies.
 For example, it may remain challenging to quantify and estimate human perception and psychological behavior.
-Therefore, I envision my research in this direction focuses on these challenging issues, by integrating the traditional safety analysis methods, e.g., driving simulation, survey, etc., and the sensing-based methods, e.g., eye tracking, vehicle trajectory analysis, etc., through collaborations with the current faculty members.
+Therefore, AI Lab envisions the research in this direction focusing on these challenging issues, by integrating the traditional safety analysis methods, e.g., driving simulation, and survey, etc., and the sensing-based methods, e.g., eye tracking, vehicle trajectory analysis, etc.